These are 10 of the best books about Japan that are worth reading if you plan to visit or are just interested in Japan life in general.

 You won’t find hotel recommendations or bus schedules; you will find a brilliant narrative that interweaves immersive food journalism with intimate portraits of the cities and the people who shape Japan’s food culture.

 This is not your typical guidebook.
-Rice, Noodle, Fish is a rare blend of inspiration and information, perfect for the intrepid and armchair traveler alike.
+Rice, Noodle, Fish is a rare blend of inspiration and information, perfect for the intrepid and armchair traveller alike.

-I love Japanese food like I said and this is currently my best book about Japanese food and one of the best books on Japan travel in general.
+I love Japanese food as I said and this is currently my best book about Japanese food and one of the best books on Japan travel in general.